Here’s everything to consider before getting a cash advance with Discover.

 Get an online direct deposit

 If you can wait for a few days, you can transfer cash straight to your checking account.
 Go to Discover’s website and log in to your account.
-There, go to “Manage” on your dashboard and click “Cash Access” and then “Deposit cash into your checking account.”
+Once there, go to “Manage” on your dashboard and click “Cash Access.”
+Then, click “Deposit cash into your checking account.”
 You’ll be able to transfer cash advance funds to the bank account you’ve already used to make credit card payments.

 Keep in mind that while this option is rather convenient, it can take between one and three days for cash to deposit into your checking account.